-Miley Cyrus And Dua Lipa Hang Out Back Stage In Kosovo At The Summer Hill Festival
+Miley Cyrus And Dua Lipa Hang Out Backstage In Kosovo At The Summer Hill Festival

 “The audience seemed to love her and was heard cheering loudly the raunchier she got, especially when she belted out her hit ‘Party in The USA.'”

 Dua seemed happy to be with Miley even though she has been bummed out lately.
-She was especially down when her concert last month with Andrea Bocelli was cancelled, as The Inquisitr reported.
+She was especially down when her concert last month with Andrea Bocelli was canceled, as The Inquisitr reported.

 Still, she had her memories of he collaboration with Andrea since “last year, the 23-year-old singer recorded a duet with the 60-year-old star of “If Only,” a song appearing on Bocelli’s album, Si.
 The pair sang the emotional love song in perfect harmony and in two different languages.”